gtoubassi/simple-raycasting/README.md

-This could lead to a further optimization which could allow you to avoid the vertical rendering of strips, which due to the Screen.WIDTH stride means you have potentially worse cache behavior.
+This could lead to a further optimization which could allow you to avoid the vertical rendering of strips, which due to the Screen.WIDTH stride means you have potentially worse cache behavior with how we are painting vram.
 In other words you'd rather paint the screen in memory order (left to right, top to bottom) vs a vertical line at a time.
 You'd take the wall boundaries found in the bisection pass and turn it into a list of trapezoids to be renders.
 A single visible wall would be a single trapezoid which can then be rendered right to left.
 If you are looking at a corner it would be two trapezoids.

 ### References